 Overlooking the Wye Valley in Herefordshire, Goodrich Castle is regarded as one of the best preserved medieval castles in England.

 The Domesday Book of 1086 records a nearby fishery belonging to Godric Mappeson, who may have given his name to ‘Godric’s Castle’, first recorded in 1101-2.
 The castle’s Norman keep (constructed 1138-76) contains fine examples of Norman architecture, with thick walls, rounded arch windows and chevron decoration.

 If you love walking, then Hereford is one of the best places to retire as there are a large network of secluded and unspoilt footpaths that are accessible.

-Walk Herefordshire, a specialist walking guide website, says there are 2100 miles of walks and this includes the 154 miles of the Herefordshire Trail.
+There are thought to be around 2100 miles of walks, and this includes the 154 miles of the Herefordshire Trail.

 Image Credit: Monkey World, Great Yarmouth Pleasure Beach, the Broads National Park, South Devon Railway, Kews Wakehurst Botanic Garden, Goodrich Castle.